How Thermoelectric Power Generation Works

 - Peltier Effect: This effect introduce power to the module with a resultant cooling of one side and heating of the other these type of modules are low amp typically in the 6 amp range and are designed for low temperature exposure of NO MORE THAN 100°C to 110°C hot side.
 Higher temperature exposure will cause the module to either break apart or the soldered couples to melt from high heat making them poor choices for power generation!

-- Seebeck Effect: This effect is created by temperature differential across the module from heating one side and cooling the other side by moving the heat flux away as fast as it moves through the module .
-You cannot describe a peltier module and say it produced power as many laymen do in the BLOGS.
-Please describe a Seebeck effect module as a power generator and a Peltier module as a cooling module.
+- Seebeck Effect: This effect is created by a temperature differential across the TEG module from heating one side (hot side) and cooling the other side ((cold side) heat removal side) by moving the heat flux away from the modules face as fast as it moves through the module .

 Thermoelectric Generators using the Seebeck Effect work on a temperature differentials.
 The greater the differential (DT) of the hot side less the cold side, the greater the amount of power (Watts) will be produced.
 Two critical factors dictate power output :